CYPRUS PROPERTY TAX

 In the case of the buyer's main residence (assuming that this is not rented out), the buyer can apply for a reduced VAT of 5%, subject to the following conditions:

-1. The reduced rate of VAT is 5% and is applied only if the property will be the buyer’s main residence in the Republic of Cyprus.
+The reduced rate of VAT is 5% and is applied only if the property will be the buyer's main and permanent residence in the Republic of Cyprus.

 C. Taxes in relation to renting property